The $\bar{\mathrm{MS}}$ renormalization constant of the singlet axial current operator at $\mathcal{O}(\alpha_s^5)$ in QCD

 To summarize, we have determined the $\overline{\mathrm{MS}}$ renormalization constant $Z_{s}^{ms}$ of the singlet axial-current operator in dimensional regularization at $\mathcal{O}(\alpha_s^5)$ in QCD, using a formula derived from the all-order axial anomaly equation combined with the recently proved equality $Z_{F\tilde{F}}=Z_{a_s}$.
-As a preliminary application, we have revealed explicitly the logarithmic part of the Wilson coefficient $C_w(a_s,\mu/m_t)$ at $\mathcal{O}(\alpha_s^5)$ up to one unknown parameter to be fixed by an explicit four-loop calculation.
 With the recipe described in this letter, one can efficiently obtain the $\mathcal{O}(a_s^{N+1})$ result for $Z_{s}^{ms}$ from just an $N$-loop calculation.
 On the other hand, for $Z_s^f$ at $\mathcal{O}(\alpha_s^5)$, it seems that one still has to perform an explicit five-loop calculation.
-However, once such a computation becomes technically feasible, then the result for $Z_s^{ms}$ at $\mathcal{O}(\alpha_s^6)$ would be immediately within reach. ~\\
+However, once such a computation becomes technically feasible, then the result for $Z_s^{ms}$ at $\mathcal{O}(\alpha_s^6)$ would be immediately within reach.
+It is worthy to emphasize that $Z_s^f$ is, however, not really needed as far as the task of performing resummation of the non-decoupling heavy-quark-mass logarithms for axial quark form factors is concerned, where only non-anomalous non-singlet matrix elements are involved. ~\\